-On Admission, the Board intends to issue, in aggregate, [●] Director Fee Shares, including to certain of the Directors, in lieu of a proportion of their unpaid fees prior to Admission, a proportion of their fees for the 24 month period following Admission and conversion of the short-term unsecured interest-free loan to the Company from Leo Koot and Mark Rollins, calculated on the basis of the Fundraise Price, further details of which are set out in paragraph [●] of Part [●].
+On Admission, the Board intends to issue, in aggregate, 26,117,750 Director Fee Shares to certain of the Directors, including conversion of the short-term unsecured interest-free loan to the Company from Leo Koot and Mark Rollins, a proportion of their unpaid fees prior to Admission, and a proportion of their fees for the 24 month period following Admission, calculated on the basis of the Fundraise Price.
+The Director Fee Shares include the Conditional Remuneration Shares, further details of which are set out in paragraph 14.32 of Part VIII.

 The issue of the Director Fee Shares to certain of the Directors is considered to be a related party transaction for the purposes of Rule 13 of the AIM Rules for Companies.
-[Ross Warner, a Non-Executive Director of the Company, will not receive any Director Fee Shares and therefore is independent with respect to the matter of the issue of the Director Fee Shares and considers, having consulted with Strand Hanson Limited, the Company's Nominated Adviser, that the terms of the proposed issue of the Director Fee shares is fair and reasonable insofar as the Company's shareholders are concerned.]
+Ross Warner, a Non-Executive Director of the Company, will not receive any Director Fee Shares and therefore is independent with respect to the matter of the issue of the Director Fee Shares and considers, having consulted with Strand Hanson Limited, the Company's Nominated Adviser, that the terms of the proposed issue of the Director Fee shares is fair and reasonable insofar as the Company's shareholders are concerned.